• Home

 However almond milk does not froth as easily as other milks.
 Some almond milk brands are formulated specifically for barista use, which means they’re better at creating foam for hot drinks.

-However, almond milk can sometimes separate when heated, so it’s best to choose a high-quality brand or use it in cold drinks.
+However, almond milk can sometimes separate when heated, so it’s best to choose a top-quality brand or use it in cold drinks.

 Almond, Soy, Oat, Hemp: 6 Milk Varieties That Work Well In Coffee Drinks